Charcoal-SE/inferno/README.md

 Each of these classifications should be in the index where the corresponding answer was.
 Answers are not sent in separate requests -- instead, you get a request containing questions and their answers.
 This cuts down on the number of times your lambda is called.

-In addition to these two critical routes, you may also want to create one or more routes to handle remote chat commands (see `commands` in Bot Configuration).
-The request structure for these hasn't been designed yet, but they're expected to return plain text Markdown that will be posted as a reply to the command.
+In addition to these two critical routes, you may also want to create one or more routes to handle remote chat commands.
+See `commands` in Bot Configuration for information on that.

 ## Bot Configuration